littlebee/basic_bot/CONTRIBUTING.md

 ```sh
 pytest -vv tests/integration_tests/test_central_hub.py -k test_connect_identify
 ```

+The `-s` argument to `pytest` can be used to see prints to stdout from the test file as it runs instead of only on fail.

 You can dump all logs to a screen and quickly look for errors.
 It's easier to read if only running one test.
 To figure out which service a specific line